Starcounter-Jack/Addie/README.md

 ## Building and running

-If you just want to build, we've included a simple makefile.
+Just run make to build.
 You can also optionally use CMake.

 #### Linux